 What is Human Gene Editing?

-Gene editing is a way of making changes to specific parts of a genome.
+Genome editing is a way of making changes to specific parts of a genome.
 Scientists have been able to alter DNA since the 1970s, but in recent years, they have developed faster, cheaper, and more precise methods to add, remove, or change genes in living organisms.
 Researchers are working to develop therapies that use gene editing to treat children or adults for a range of conditions, including sickle cell, hemophilia, and some forms of cancer and blindness.

 Gene Therapy: Changing genomes to treat disease